bruvellu/cephalic-furrow/3-text/furrow.md

 ## Figure 5

 ![Genetic patterning of the head--trunk boundary in *Drosophila* and *Clogmia*.
 **a**, Lateral view of *slp* mutant heterozygote (control) and mutant embryo at the onset of initiator cell behavior.
-The initiation is delayed in mutants happening when the germ band is extended about 18% of egg length.
+In *slp* mutants, the cephalic furrow formation is delayed; it happens when the germ band is extended about 18% of egg length.
 The position of intiation is shifted forward in mutants at about 73% of egg length.
 The asterisk indicates mitotic cells.
 Scale bars = 50µm.
 **b**, Plots showing the position of the cephalic furrow (CF) and germ band (GB) at the onset of initiator cell behavior in *slp* mutants.
 **c**, Lateral view of *slp* mutants in *Drosophila* embryos showing the expression of *btd* and *eve*.
 The distance between *eve* stripe 1 and 2 is larger in *slp* embryos.
 The asterisk indicates a region between the acron (ac) and head--trunk (ht) domains of *btd* where its expression is activated (or de-repressed) in the absence of the *slp* head domain (sh).
 Scale bars = 50µm.
 **d**, Dorsal view showing the ectopic expression of *btd* (asterisks) and anterior shift of *btd*--*eve* overlap in *slp* mutants.
 Scale bars = 20µm.
 **e**, Profile view showing the increased number of cell rows between *eve* stripe 1 and 2 in *slp* mutants.
 Scale bars = 20µm.
-**f**, Progression of the early expression of *btd*, *eve*, and *slp* around the mitotic cycle 14.
+**f**, Progression of the early expression of *btd*, *eve*, and *slp* around the mitotic cycle 14 in *Drosophila* and *Clogmia*.
 Initially, *slp* and *eve* demarcate the head--trunk boundary of both species in broad domains that later become segmented.
 The head--trunk domain of *btd* is expressed early in *Drosophila* but is absent in *Clogmia*.
 The anterior domain of *btd* is present in both species, but is only activated in *Drosophila* at the onset of gastrulation.
 **g**, Crop showing the narrowing and sharpening of the expression domains in *Drosophila*. *slp1* and *eve* expression domains are complementary and *btd* is expressed at this interface.
 The border between *slp1* and *eve* resolve into sharp, non-overlapping stripes.
 The overlap between *btd* and *eve* narrows progressively until resolving to a 1-cell row.
 Dashed lines mark the future edges of the cephalic furrow.
 **h**, Close-up of the anterior region showing the absence of a *btd* head--trunk domain in *Clogmia* compared to *Drosophila*.
 **i**, Comparison of gene expression patterns at the onset of gastrulation.
 In *Drosophila*, *slp1* stripes demarcate the outer edges of the cephalic furrow (dashed lines) and the 1--2-cell wide *eve*-expressing row is abutted anteriorly and posteriorly by non-overlapping 2-cell wide *slp1* stripes.
 The expression pattern of *slp* and *eve* in *Clogmia* is very similar to *Drosophila*.
 The main difference is the absence of the head--trunk domain of *btd* in *Clogmia*.
 Dashed lines in *Clogmia* mark the *slp* stripes homologous to *Drosophila*.